-House Lust: $250,000-$300,000 Range Homes in Rhode Island
+House Lust: $250,000-$300,000 Range Homes on the Market in Rhode Island

-Here are five new-to-market properties in the $250,000 to $300,000 range in Rhode Island:
+Here are five new-to-market properties that won’t break the bank in Rhode Island:

-Three beds, one-and-a-half baths, 2,166 square feet
+Three beds, two baths, 850 square feet

 “A tear down for some or a gem in the rough for others,” says the listing.
 Knowing nothing about the state of the roof, foundation or mechanicals — as-is, what fun! — this place sure does seem like a treasure for the right buyer.
 No water view to speak of, but it’s smack-dab in the middle of Point Judith Neck, with Scarborough on one side, Point Judith Pond on the other, and a Dunkin’ across the street.
 How it manages to squeeze three beds and two baths into 850 square feet is beyond me, but a big side deck offers a nice escape hatch.
 For more information, call Durkin Cottage Realty’s Jim Durkin at 401-789-6659 or visit durkincottages.com.

 Airy Condo off Blackstone Boulevard

 Two beds, one bath, 1,166 square feet

 Clean, bright, updated: There’s not much more you can ask for in a condo.
 The building, which requires a $280 monthly homeowner’s association fee, sits at the corner of President and Blackstone Boulevard, making for easy bike path access.
 The condo includes two parking spaces.
 For more information, call Residential Properties’ Rebecca Rubin at 401-481-1500 or visit residentialproperties.com.